- 1 All You Need To Know About A Walking Tour of Funchal

 Madeira has warm weather all year round and is becoming a very popular tourist destination because of its climate.
 Summer is the most popular time to visit Madeira from June through to September.
 In winter the daily temperatures average at around 16 to 20 degrees and you can expect rain during this period.

-To help research you research your next visit to Madeira we have chosen 8 travel guides for you from Amazon.
+To help research you research your next visit to Madeira we have chosen some of the best travel guides for you from Amazon.

 Certain links in this post are affiliate links.
 This means that should you make a purchase via our link, we will receive a commission which will not affect the price you pay.

 www.totraveltoo.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 Have you signed up for our travel inspiration newsletter yet?

 Don’t forget to take our travel insurance when you travel.
 We highly recommend taking our travel insurance and our recommended company is World Nomads.
 We use World Nomads for all of our travel insurance requirements.